Every morning you wake up and either keep or break a promise to yourself.

 Make the oath sustainable by starting with three non-negotiables, not ten.
 Three is the ceiling most people can keep daily without the system collapsing.
 Something physical.
 Something mental.
 Something you owe to yourself.
 Each one small enough to complete on the worst day, meaningful enough to move you forward.

-Review the oaths monthly.
+Review the three non-negotiables monthly.
 Some will have become so automatic that they no longer count as oaths, which means they have become identity and you can add a new one in that slot.
 Others will have drifted or stopped fitting, which is a signal to revise rather than quit.
 The oath system evolves with you.
 What does not evolve is the underlying commitment: you keep your word to yourself, in public and in private, as a matter of architecture.

-Chapter VIBeing THE ONE
+Chapter VBeing THE ONE

 THE ONE keeps the oath.